modelscope/modelscope-agent/README.md

 ## 🎉 News
+* 🔥May 14, 2024: Modelscope-Agent supported image input in `RolePlay` agents with latest OpenAI model `GPT-4o`.
+Developers can experience this feature by specifying the `image_url` parameter.
 * 🔥May 10, 2024: Modelscope-Agent launched a user-friendly `Assistant API`, and also provided a `Tools API` that executes utilities in isolated, secure containers, please find the [document](https://github.com/modelscope/modelscope-agent/blob/master/modelscope_agent_servers/)
 * 🔥Apr 12, 2024: The [Ray](https://docs.ray.io/en/latest/) version of multi-agent solution is on modelscope-agent, please find the [document](https://github.com/modelscope/modelscope-agent/blob/master/modelscope_agent/multi_agents_utils/README.md)
 * Mar 15, 2024: Modelscope-Agent and the [AgentFabric](https://github.com/modelscope/modelscope-agent/tree/master/apps/agentfabric) (opensource version for GPTs) is running on the production environment of [modelscope studio](https://modelscope.cn/studios/agent).